 After the Creatine Loading Phase

-After the loading phase, it’s assumed that your muscles have reached a saturation point.
-What comes next is the maintenance phase.
+After the loading phase, it's assumed that your muscles have reached a saturation point.
+What comes next is the maintenance phase

-ISSN recommends that most people can maintain creatine stores by taking 3–5 grams per day.
-If you’re a larger athlete, you may need to take as much as 5–10 grams per day in order to maintain creatine stores.
+If you're a larger athlete, you may need to take as much as 5–10 grams per day in order to maintain creatine stores.

 How Long Until I See Results?